binzhulab/SALMON/README.md

 install.packages("SALMON_0.0.5.tar.gz", repos = NULL, type = "source")
 install.packages("SALMON_0.0.5.zip", repos = NULL, type = "win.binary")
 ```
-Once the installation is successful, it can be loaded on **R** by calling
+Once the installation is successful, it can be loaded in **R** by calling
 ```
 library(SALMON)
 ```